2011 Merit Award, American Institute of Architects, Iowa Chapter

 2011 Silver Award, International Interior Design Association, Great Plains Chapter

 The renovation and restoration of Dubuque’s historic Carnegie library was a tremendous challenge.
-The 50,000 sf building consisted of the original Carnegie structure constructed in 1901 and a 1984 addition that, while dramatically increasing the size of the library, effectively created two separate halves, each with its own architectural style and personality, and with very little connection between the two.
+The 50,000-square-foot building consisted of the original Carnegie structure constructed in 1901 and a 1984 addition that, while dramatically increasing the size of the library, effectively created two separate halves, each with its own architectural style and personality, and with very little connection between the two.
 The 1984 addition also housed the majority of the public spaces, limiting the community’s opportunities to experience the historic portion of the building.
 The design team was challenged to unify these two disparate halves as a part of a building-wide reorganization and remodel, while reclaiming the historic, original portion of the building for public use.
 Rather than a strict historic restoration, which would limit the building’s functionality, the renovation honors the historic nature of the building, restoring certain key components, while re-purposing others for modern use.

 To embrace the historic aspects of the original building, the team focused on a number of design goals: